 Now, the timing matters too.
 As a rule of thumb, you want to display your survey shortly after a customer has made a purchase or had any interaction with your team – while their engagement level is still high.

-- Placing a survey popup on your website
+- Place a survey popup on your website

-- Sending a link to the survey via email
+- Send a link to the survey via email

 To learn how exactly you can do that, keep reading this article – we’ll talk about each option in a few paragraphs.